Lexi Bauer's Big Day Lifts A-C Valley/Union Softball; Karns City Baseball Blanks Moniteau, 4-0; Tate Minich Hits for the Cycle in Redbank's Rout

 Jones shut down the Warriors over the final 1 1/3 innings, striking out three.

 Jones and Metcalfe also came up big at the plate with triples at cavernous Pullman Park.
-Jones was 2 for 4 with a RBI and Metcalfe went 3 for 4 with a RBI and a run scored.
+Jones was 2 for 4 with an RBI and Metcalfe went 3 for 4 with an RBI and a run scored.

-Tyler Hutchison also had two hits and a RBI for the Gremlins (7-2).
+Tyler Hutchison also had two hits and an RBI for the Gremlins (7-2).

 Brock Matthews doubled and singled for Moniteau.